Get Involved with IPS

 Student office assistants support the day-to-day operations and work independently and as part of a team to accomplish the overall mission and goals of the office.
 Under the direct supervision of IPS staff, office assistants are often the first point of contact for all students, faculty, staff, and guests visiting or contacting the office.

-Candidates should apply directly on the MU Career Site.
+When positions are available, candidates should apply directly on the MU Career Site.

 - Go to https://jobs.millersville.edu/